 The role of Quality Control is generally misunderstood, even in professional circles, it is generally incorrectly used.
 This short course aims to provide a thorough understanding into what the role and benefits of Quality Control are.

 What is the Role of Quality Control?
-So, Quality Control is important because it is about ensuring if something has been produced to the standards expected and is not defective.
-Combined with Quality Assurance, Quality Control is an important measure in producing quality.
+The Role of Quality Control is about ensuring the end product or service has been produced to the standards expected and is not defective.
+Combined with Quality Assurance, Quality Control is an important measure in producing quality products and services.

 While Quality Assurance deals with the processes and the people involved in developing products.
 Quality Control assesses the final product produced to see whether it is acceptable.
 That is, has it been produced to the standard expected or does it fall short of this and is therefore defective.